This page contains information about Phase 2 of the study (the interview). Please read carefully.

 While you are thinking about your own experience of using an online mental health self-help programme, you may also remember negative or difficult moments related to that experience.
-Should this cause you distress, you can choose to take a break, ask to continue the interview on a different topic, or indeed you can end the interview.
-You will not be asked to dwell on anything you do not wish to talk about.
+Should this cause you distress, you can choose to take a break, ask to continue the interview on a different topic, or indeed end the interview.
+You will not be asked to discuss anything you do not wish to talk about.

 If you experience distress during the interview and feel you need support or advice in relation to that, you may wish to make contact with someone within your own support network.
 The following services may also be contacted:

 HSE Counselling in Primary Care (CIPC) – A professional counselling service for medical card holders.
 People are referred by their GP or other Primary Care professional.
 Information is available at the following link: http://www.hse.ie/eng/services/list/4/Mental_Health_Services/counsellingpc/